syntax-tree/hast-util-assert/readme.md

 ### `AssertionError`

-Re-exported from [`unist-util-assert`][unist-util-assert-assertionerror].
+Re-exported from [`unist-util-assert`][unist-util-assert-assertion-error].

 ## Types

 This package is fully typed with [TypeScript][].
-It exports the additional type [`AssertionError`][assertionerror].
+It exports the additional type [`AssertionError`][api-assertion-error].

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 14.14+ and 16.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `hast-util-assert@^3`, compatible with Node.js 12.

 ## Security